sjiveson/nfs-server-alpine/README.md

 `sudo umount /some/where/here`

-The exports file contains these parameters:
+The /etc/exports file contains these parameters:

 `*(rw,fsid=0,async,no_subtree_check,no_auth_nlm,insecure,no_root_squash)`